 Volunteering position in a Dominican Republic Hostel?

-We are looking for volunteers who are happy to muck in with a few different things, help us stay organised and be nice to our guests and to our team in our Dominican Republic Hostel.
+We are looking for volunteers who are happy to muck in with a few different things, help us stay organized, and be nice to our guests and to our team in our Dominican Republic Hostel.
 Our guests are generally English speaking but Spanish is useful and other languages would be a plus.

 Stay duration: Preferably 8 weeks +